open-telemetry/opamp-spec/specification.md

 interval to periodically send an AgentToServer message.
 If the capability is true and the Server sets heartbeat_interval_seconds to 0, Agent heartbeats should be disabled.
 At a minimum the instance_uid field MUST be set.
-An HTTP based-client MUST use the heartbeat interval as its polling interval.
+An HTTP-based client MUST use the heartbeat interval as its polling interval.

 A heartbeat is used to keep a load balancer connection active and inform the server that the Agent is still alive and active.
 A server could use the heartbeat to make decisions about